Exclusive (album)

-Exclusive is the second studio album by American singer-songwriter Chris Brown.
-It was released on November 6, 2007, by CBE, Jive Records.
+Exclusive is the second studio album by American singer Chris Brown.
+It was released on November 6, 2007, by CBE and Jive Records.
 The record serves as Chris Brown's second studio release under his CBE record label, as well as with Jive.
 The record also serves as the follow-up to his multi-platinum selling debut album, Chris Brown (2005).

-Exclusive is an R&B record that contains slight influences of pop and electro-hop.
+Exclusive is an R&B record that also borrows from pop, hip-hop and electronic music.
 Lyrically it revolves around romance.
 The album was commercially successful worldwide.
 It debuted at number four on the US Billboard 200, selling 295,000 copies in the first week.
-The album was supported by five singles, with three of the singles becoming top three hits on the Billboard Hot 100, and also charting highly on other charts worldwide.
-This album earned a quadruple platinum certification by the Recording Industry Association of America (RIAA) in the United States.
+The album was supported by five singles, three of which—"Kiss Kiss", "With You" and "Forever"—achieved top-three positions on the Billboard Hot 100, also charting highly on other charts worldwide.
+The album earned a quadruple platinum certification by the Recording Industry Association of America (RIAA) in the United States.
 Exclusive received generally positive reviews from critics, that praised Brown's performances.

-On June 3, 2008, Exclusive was re-released as a double-disc deluxe edition, titled The Forever Edition, which includes 4 more songs, including the singles "Forever" and "Superhuman", a bonus DVD featuring behind-the-scenes footage from his tour and his music videos.
+On June 3, 2008, Exclusive was re-released as a double-disc deluxe edition, titled The Forever Edition, which includes 4 more songs, including the singles "Forever" and "Superhuman", and a bonus DVD featuring behind-the-scenes footage from his tour and his music videos.

 Background

 In 2006, following the success of Brown's self-titled album, the singer started to work on his sophomore album, developing its concept along with Tina Davis and Mark Pitts.
 Brown co-wrote half of the tracks along with different writers, including Sean Garrett, James Fauntleroy, Johntá Austin and Tank.
-The musical direction aimed for the album was different to the hip hop soul-influenced sound of the previous album, being worked as an R&B album appealable to a wider public.
+The musical direction aimed for Exclusive was different to the hip hop soul-influenced sound of the previous album, being worked as an R&B album appealable to a wider public.

-Initially, Brown wanted the album to be named Graduation, but after knowing from Kanye West that the rapper's third studio album, dropping that same year, was intentioned to be named the same way, he respected his decision and changed the name of his album to Exclusive.
-Brown explained to MTV News: "at first I was naming it Graduation because I was 18 and the album was supposed to be my musical consolidation, but then Kanye was like, 'I heard Chris is naming his album Graduation.
+Originally, Brown intended to name his album Graduation.
+However, after discovering that Kanye West planned to use the same title for his third studio album, which was set to be released that year, Brown respected West's decision and changed his album's title to Exclusive.
+Brown explained to MTV News: "at first I was naming it Graduation because I was 18, but then Kanye was like, 'I heard Chris is naming his album Graduation.
 I'm naming mine ... .', I was like, I'll change mine because I respect his reason more with College Dropout and Late Registration, all that, so it kind of went with his.
-So I was like, I don't need mine to be Graduation, you know, I'll change mine to Exclusive, because I'll make an album exclusively for those that will support it".The album was originally set to be released on August 28, 2007.
+So I was like, I don't need mine to be Graduation, you know, I'll change mine to Exclusive, because I'll make an album exclusively for my fans".
+The album was originally set to be released on August 28, 2007, but was delayed until November of that year.